 If you are listed on Involvement Link as an officer within your organization, you have administrative privileges to your page by default.
 When officers leave their positions, it is important that the organization promptly updates Involvement Link so that new officers have access to it.
 Officers should add and delete members immediately as changes occur.

-Questions about Involvement Link can be directed to our staff by emailing firstname.lastname@example.org, or stopping by our office, Student Leadership & Involvement - MUB 112, or calling 906-487-1963.
+Questions about Involvement Link can be directed to our staff by emailing firstname.lastname@example.org, or stopping by our office, Student Leadership and Involvement - MUB 112, or calling 906-487-1963.

 Click here to visit Involvement Link and see all the involvement opportunities Michigan Tech has to offer!
 Remember, if a student organization is not listed on Involvement Link, then it is NOT a registered student organization at Michigan Technological University.